nextapps-de/winbox/README.md

 }
 ```

-Apply styles when window is __not__ in "focus" state (the same logic from example above, but shorter):
+Apply styles when window is NOT in "focus" state (the same logic from example above, but shorter):
 ```css
 .winbox:not(.focus) {
     background: #999;